-Here is the thing: most of the time Carlos just doesn’t care about most household stuff.
+Here is the thing: Most of the time Carlos just doesn’t care about most household stuff.
 I really do care, even about seemingly small things.
 Hence, I make the majority of the decisions throughout the day, especially when addressing my kids’ everyday questions: What’s for breakfast?
 Can I make a volcano?
-Can I have more snack?
+Can I have more snacks?
 What’s for lunch?
 Can I play for 5 more minutes?

 There comes a point when making decisions that even the small ones are just too much for my already exhausted mental state.

 I have come to realize that I get easily frustrated when I have to make too many decisions at one time, even if they seem like no big deal.
 My attitude is definitely affected.
 Here are a few things I have found that help me not burn out on decision-making.

 We follow a loose routine throughout the day, which helps the kids know what to expect.
 After lunch, we clean up and then do quiet/nap time.
 There is no need for discussions or questions.
 It is just what we do.

 I try to have meals planned out for the week.
 This doesn’t always happen but when I do it is very helpful.
 I hate having to figure out what I am cooking at the last minute while the kids are asking what is for dinner for the 50th time.
 Even knowing what we will have for breakfast and lunch really adds calm to my life.

 Don’t make decisions when you are tired

 This could be a disclaimer for anything in my life; very few decisions I make when I am tired are good decisions.
 If it is not pressing, write yourself a note as a reminder and make the decision the next day when tiredness is no longer clouding your judgment.
 This would have really saved me on the video monitor argument.